-What is Online Stock Trading In India For Beginners
+What is Stock Trading Market For Beginners - Strategies, Basics, & Meaning

 Stock trading or equity trading refers to buying and selling shares in different companies to have profits from short-term price fluctuations.
 It is important to note that stock trading is different from stock investing.
 In stock investment, investors buy stocks and hold onto them to earn capital gains or dividend income.